grain-lang/grain/docs/contributor/memory_management.md

 /**
  * Allocates the requested number of bytes, returning a pointer.
  *
- * @param nbytes: WasmI32 - The number of bytes to allocate
+ * @param nbytes: The number of bytes to allocate
- * @return WasmI32 - The pointer to the allocated region (8-byte aligned), or -1 if the allocation failed.
+ * @returns The pointer to the allocated region (8-byte aligned), or -1 if the allocation failed.
  */
 export let malloc: (nbytes: WasmI32) -> WasmI32

 /**
  * Frees the given allocated pointer.
  *
- * @param ap: WasmI32 - The pointer to free
+ * @param ap: The pointer to free
  */
 export let free = (ap: WasmI32) => Void

 /**
- * Returns the current free list pointer
- * (used for debugging)
+ * Returns the current free list pointer (used for debugging) *
- *
- * @return WasmI32 - The free list pointer
+ * @returns The free list pointer
  */
 export let getFreePtr = () => WasmI32
 ```